purpleposeidon/blog/dylib_alloc.md

 but it probably involves things like "plugin refers to items in main" and "you've actually somehow gotten jemalloc's code to run (because I still have no idea how to do this in an isolated environment;
-obvious things like 'give a `Vec` to a library to fiddle with & drop' don't work)".
+obvious things like 'give a `Vec` to a library to fiddle with' don't work)".

 So we need to use `#[global_allocator]` somehow to unify the allocators.